 Can you tell me about anyone who inspires you?

-What are your favourite books/musicians/movies?
+What are your favourite ways to disengage from the job?

 Angharad is a Wellington journalist.